 Hydrocodone and Oxycodone: How They're Different, How They're the Same, and Why It Matters

 While it's not as common as it was 10 or 20 years ago due to changes in the law and rising awareness around opioid abuse, doctors still prescribe narcotic painkillers for patients.
-While they can potentially lead to drug abuse and misuse, for people battling cancer, experiencing chronic pain, or recovering from major surgery, narcotics can provide pain relief that other pain medications cannot.
+Narcotics can be misused, but for people with cancer, chronic pain, or those recovering from major surgery, opioids can offer pain relief when other medications don’t work.

 Still, the high potential of developing a substance abuse problem should not be ignored.
 If a doctor prescribes hydrocodone or oxycodone to you or a loved one, we can help you understand the differences and similarities between the two.

-In addition to what are considered positive side effects to taking oxycodone and hydrocodone like pain relief and a "high" feeling, possible negative side effects of each include:
+In addition to what are considered positive side effects of taking oxycodone and hydrocodone, like pain relief, possible negative side effects of the drugs include:

 • Heartbeat irregularities